imraanparker/fastapi/README.md

 ----------

 A docker container is deployed to Heroku for production use.
 Run the script to deploy to production.
+The assumption is that you have Docker and the Heroku CLI installed.
+You will need an account on Heroku in order to deploy.
+You might need to adapt the deploy script with your application name.

 ```
 ./deploy.sh